StackVista/stackstate-cli/README.md

 - Run `nix develop -x ./scripts/generate_stackstate_api.sh`
 - Commit the generated code

-The ci will check whether the requested api version and generated code are kep up to date.
+CI will check whether the requested api version and generated code are kep up to date.